cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 * `matchID` is the identifier of the match that is object is regarding.
 * `playerName` is a string and will be the name of the player who made the valid move that updated the board.
 * `pieceID` is a string and will be the ID of the piece that the player moved.
-* `updatedBoard` is a 2D array with the information containing the new state of the game board after the piece was moved.
+* `updatedBoard` is a 2D array with the information containing the new state of the Game board after the piece was moved.
 * `whoseTurn` is a string and is the name of the player who is allowed to make the next move.
 In this case it will be the name of the player who did not make the most recent move.

 ## registerUser